arun-dhir/clink-bot/README.md

 "permissions" : ["MANAGE_MESSAGES"]
 ```

 With this example, you will only be allowed to use the command in the channel with an id of `446345375909937152`, and the channel with an id of `446345390141472768`, and you must also have a role of `Mod` or `Admin`.
 Leave the array blank (`[]`) or don't include the field to ignore that field.
 We put `MANAGE_MESSAGES` into the permissions, meaning only someone with the permission to manage messages can use the command.
 See all permissions [here](https://discordapp.com/developers/docs/topics/permissions).

 ---

+### Message Filter

+With the message filter, you can specify which messages need to be deleted.
+There are two fields: `whitelist` and `blacklist`.
+The filter uses the pattern of a [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

+---